Research, Internship, & Work Opportunities

 Rains Research Assistants

 Students interested in helping faculty members with their research are encouraged to contact a full-time faculty member in spring semester (for the following summer and/or academic year) to serve as their Rains research assistant.
-Each Rains research assistant may work for a maximum of 120 hours per year, an award of up to $1200.
+The maximum annual Rains award is $1750.
 More information here.